pablovqueiroz/dc-memory-game/README.md

 ### `endGame(victory = false)`

 Ends the game, showing a victory or defeat screen and the final score.
-Updates the `lastFiveScores` array.

 ### `restartGame()`